 For the first time, many teachers will be walking back into the unknown.

 The pupils they teach will also have changed.

-Teachers need to know their pupils to help them succeed.
+However, Teachers need to know their pupils’ strengths and weaknesses to help them succeed.

 All research has shown that pupils learn at different rates and will respond differently to different tasks.
 A teacher takes these points and brings them together allowing each pupil to learn in their own individual way.

 The whole of education is underpinned by the relationship between the teacher and pupil.